Hannah (2022)

 Dedicated in Memory of Terry L. Cohen - "TLC"

-The TLC Transformation Project by Rescue Rebels takes medically fragile companion animals that have been left at shelters or abandoned, provides and funds the necessary medical care each companion animal needs, then finds these animals foster homes or "fur" ever homes.
+Rescue Rebels’ TLC Transformation Project welcomes medically fragile companion animals that have been left at high kill shelters, abandoned or surrendered, provides funds for the medical care unique to each animal’s needs, and then finds these animals foster homes or "fur" ever homes.

-Your support and contributions will enable Rescue Rebels to meet their goals and improve conditions for many companion animals.
-Your donation is gratefully appreciated.
+Your support and contributions will enable Rescue Rebels to continue to save lives and improve the quality of life for medically fragile companion animals.

 Powered by GoDaddy Website Builder